monotiller/engineering89_kubernetes/README.md

 ### `LoadBalancer`
 What is a load balancer?
 ## K8 commands
+- Always run `kubectl` to get the latest list of all the commands you can use!
 - `kubectl get [name of resource]`
   - `kubectl get avc`
   - `kubectl get node`
   - `kubectl get pods`
     - `kubectl describe pod`
-- `kubectl delete deployments nginx-deployment `
+- `kubectl delete deployments nginx-deployment`